Mocking APIs

 });

-[!IMPORTANT] Mock Network, Not Logic: Do not put business logic in your mocks.
-Mocks should be simple static responses or simple conditionals.
-If your mocks are complex, you are testing your mocks, not your app.
+Do not put complex business logic in your MSW handlers.
+Mocks should return simple static responses or use simple conditionals.
+If you find yourself recreating database state or complex filtering logic inside your mock handlers, you are building a fake backend and testing your mocks, not your frontend application.
+Keep handlers thin and deterministic.